 - Draws attention to potential conflicts of interest related to article publishing, its assessment, and its contents

-- Immediately contacts the editorial board in case of identifying significant errors in the manuscript and cooperates in the eventual correction issue
+- Immediately contacts the editorial team in case of identifying significant errors in the manuscript and cooperates in the eventual correction issue

 SJPS Publication Ethics and Publication Malpractice Statement

 Publication malpractice is an unfortunate occurrence within scholarly literature.
 The prevention of publication malpractice is the responsibility of every author, editor, reviewer, associated with SJPS.
 Furthermore, SJPS as a publisher and FSV and UCM as institutional bodies are committed to the strict adherence to ethics and publication practices.
 Any type of unethical and/or publication malpractice is not permitted or tolerated.

 SJPS has a clear and publicly available statement of its publication ethics and publication malpractice.
 SJPS, as publisher accepts responsibility and accountability for the performance and compliance with these policies.